BBBase-EHeresy/PPPub/docs/rules_manual/special_rules.md

 Whenever an enemy **Hero** attempts a Heroic Action within 6" of a model with this special rule, this model may call the same Heroic Action without spending Might, even if they would not usually have access to it.

 Sometimes a model with this special rule will have a number after the rule in brackets, e.g., Master of Battle (5+).
 In this situation, whenever an enemy **Hero** attempts a Heroic Action within 6" of a model with this special rule, roll a D6.
-If the dice score equals or beats the number after the special rule, this model may call the same Heroic Action without spending Might â€“ even if they would not normally be able to call the same Heroic Action.
+If the dice score equals or beats the number after the special rule, this model may call the same Heroic Action without spending Might — even if they would not normally be able to call the same Heroic Action.

 ### MIGHTY BLOW